A conversation with Artcore’s 5th Annual Juried Exhibit Winner. The exhibit was curated by Allison Agsten and jillith moniz

 Reddy: And it’s fundamentally a different culture, right?
 What is the difference in mindset?
 Is Beijing more connected globally than Shanghai?

-Zhang: I think Shanghai is more connected to the globe, and Beijing is like more politically connected to the globe, not the people.
+Zhang: I think Shanghai is more connected to the globe, and Beijing is more politically connected to the globe, not the people.

 Reddy: Wow, that’s so interesting!
 So in Shanghai, there are more opportunities to collaborate, or come together, and share social/communal space?